dd388/command-line-wizardry/README.md

 In [warm-ups](warm-ups), you'll find two tasks that will ready you for the [refoldering drills](refoldering).
 Stay the course, do not panic, consult some [handy guides](http://dd388.github.io/crals/ "Script Ahoy"), and remember to make lots of mistakes along the way.

-`reset.sh` should reset the files to their original state.
+`./reset.sh` should reset the files to their original state.

+## goofs

+Submit an issue if there is something amiss with the testing files.
+Sometimes, this prompts the creation of additional exercises!